-I often get calls from prospective workers’ comp clients who ask me if their claim can be denied for failing a post-accident drug test.
+I often get calls from prospective workers’ comp clients who ask me, "can my workers' compensation claim be denied for failing a post-accident drug test?"
 The answer is yes, it can be, and almost surely will be denied.
 However, whether your employer and their insurer have a right to deny your claim is another question.

 Georgia law allows an employer to deny an otherwise payable claim if the presence of any amount of marijuana or other controlled substance is revealed by a drug test given within 8 hours of the workplace accident.
 If the test is not done within 8 hours of the accident, its results can not legally be used to deny your claim.
 If you are thinking of refusing to take the test, that won’t work.
 Refusing to submit to a drug test has the same effect as failing the test.